SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Azure_-_Service_Bus.md

 The connector requires no user input.
 The metrics that are polled for this resource type element are displayed on the **Metrics** page.

-Enabling or disabling polling of metrics in done on the **Configuration** page.
+Enabling or disabling polling of metrics can be done on the **Configuration** page.

 On the **General** page, you can configure the **Polling Interval** for the metrics.
-This same page also displays the scope (Subscription and Resource Group) this resource type element belongs to.
+This same page also displays the scope (Subscription and Resource Group) that this resource type element belongs to.

 ## Notes